fraym/migrations-nodejs/README.md

 Your type schemas have to match the glob you specify in the `MIGRATIONS_SCHEMA_GLOB` env variable (default: `./src/**/*.graphql`).

-API: You can specify the address (and port) of the migrations service instance you use in the `MIGRATIONS_SERVER_ADDRESS` env variable (default: `http://127.0.0.1`).
+API: You can specify the address (and port) of the migrations service instance you use in the `MIGRATIONS_SERVER_ADDRESS` env variable (default: `://127.0.0.1`), to use secure connections (https / wss) set `MIGRATIONS_SECURE` to `true`.
 You will also need to set the `MIGRATIONS_API_TOKEN` variable.
 The value of that token has to match the token configured in the migrations service.

 Use the `MIGRATIONS_NAMESPACE` env variable to restrict all migrations to your namespace.
 This is useful if multiple apps share the Fraym services.
 Note: You cannot name your type or namespace by a `Fraym` prefix.
 This is a reserved prefix for Fraym apps.